 Face-Balanced Putter

-A face-balanced design is generally recommended for golfers with a straighter-back-and-through putting stroke — one that keeps the putter face square to the path with minimal natural rotation throughout the stroke — because a face-balanced head resists twisting during that kind of motion, keeping the face stable without requiring the golfer to actively manage rotation.
-For a golfer whose stroke naturally opens and closes the face through an arc, however, a face-balanced putter can feel like it fights the stroke's natural tendency, sometimes making face control harder rather than easier.
+It generally suits a straight-back-and-through stroke, one that keeps the face square to the path with little natural rotation.
+This is.
+This is because the head resists twisting through that motion and holds the face stable without active management.
+For a stroke that naturally opens and closes through an arc, though, the same design fights the motion, and control can get harder rather than easier.

-Determining stroke type — and therefore whether a face-balanced or toe-hang putter is the better match — is best done with an actual stroke-tracking measurement rather than by feel or guesswork, since many golfers misjudge how much natural arc their own stroke has.
-A putter fitting session that measures stroke path and matches it to head balance style is the most reliable way to make this specific equipment decision.
+Working out which category you fall into is best done with stroke tracking rather than feel, since a great many players misjudge how much arc they actually have.
+A fitting session that measures path and matches it to balance style is the most reliable way to settle the question.

 Example

-A player with a very straight, minimal-arc stroke switches to a face-balanced mallet putter, and their face angle at impact becomes noticeably more consistent than it was with their previous toe-hang blade.
+A player with a very straight, minimal-arc stroke moves to a mallet of this type.
+The angle at impact becomes noticeably more consistent than with the toe-hang blade she used before.

 Why it matters

-Matching a face-balanced putter to a straighter stroke, or avoiding one for an arcing stroke, is one of the more reliable putter-fit decisions a golfer can make, since balance style directly affects how naturally the face stays square through the stroke.
+Matching the design to a straight stroke, or avoiding it for an arcing one, is among the more reliable fitting decisions available.
+This is.
+This is because balance style directly affects how naturally the face stays square.

 Common mistakes

-- Choosing a face-balanced putter without knowing the golfer's actual stroke path, since it can work against an arcing stroke rather than support it.
+- Choosing the design without knowing your actual path, since it works against an arcing stroke rather than supporting it.

 - Guessing at stroke type rather than confirming it with actual stroke-tracking data.